Class Queue<E, R>

 • Time Complexity: O(1) Space Complexity: O(1)

-The function checks if a data structure is empty by comparing its size to zero.
+The function checks if a data structure is empty by comparing its length to zero.

 Returns boolean

-A boolean value indicating whether the size of the object is 0 or not.
+A boolean value indicating whether the length of the object is 0 or not.

 • Time Complexity: O(n) Space Complexity: O(n)